hoylabs/OpenDTU-OnBattery-docs/docs/firmware/configuration/dpl.md

 is being discharged, this load correction factor can be specified to calculate (estimate) the battery voltage if it became idle.
-In other words: This value should be chosen such that the battery settles back to around the stop threshold voltage in the moment the DPL decides to stop discharging the battery because it hit the stop threshold.
+In other words: This value should be chosen such that the battery settles back to around the stop threshold voltage at the moment the DPL decides to stop discharging the battery because it hit the stop threshold.

 `corrected (idle) voltage = measured battery voltage + (power * correction factor)`